PSU-CS-300-Fall2015/Ellis_Finn_Taurus/README.md

 cat test_messages/tnm.txt | ./ciphersaber2.py --key password | nc localhost 6283
 ```

-* `long_lorem.txt` contains two lines, a username and a message, and is intended to be catted into `taurus.py`.
-The message is 1024 bytes long, and should automatically be truncated when sent.
+* `long_lorem.txt` contains 1025 bytes of lorem ipsum, including a trailing newline, for easy pasting into messages.
+(This is too long to be contained in a TauNet 0.2-compliant messages, and should be truncated by the client.)

 ## Logs